View

 🍃Project focus: WILD 2.0

 The new case has a 17% reduction in materials, is designed for disassembly for recycling and is more compact and easier to use.
 When it came to reducing material, we started by reducing the size.
-Seeking to make the case more compact, without reducing the volume of the refill and still ensuring backwards compatibility.
+Seeking to make the case more compact without reducing the volume of the refill and still ensuring backwards compatibility.
 The overall plastic used in the case was reduced by 20% and the aluminium reduction was 16.5%.
 This not only translates to a cost reduction, but also reduces transport emissions.

 When it came to the materials themselves, we were able to move to a glue-less assembly by celebrating the way the case is assembled.
 Visible snap features are not only a design detail, but enable the aluminium parts to be separated from the plastic parts for recycling without the need for a special tool - a pair of tweezers or a spoon will do.

-Wild estimate that - by customers switching to Wild – we have stopped over 351,000kg plastic from hitting landfill.
+In 2023 over 9 million refills were sold, and Wild estimate that - by customers switching to Wild – we have stopped over 351,000kg plastic from hitting landfill to date.

 💧Project focus: ECO FLO